 The amount of fuel unloaded from a LWR per year has changed with time, with the increase in target burnup in LWR fuel.
-In 1988 the unloading amount was ~27 tonnes per year for a 1 GWe LWR [26], whereas 25 years later the reported unloading mass had decreased to an annual discharge of spent fuel from a 1 GWe LWR of 19 to 20 tons at a typical burn-up of 50 GWd/tHM [27].
+In 1988 the unloading amount was ~27 tonnes per year for a 1 GWe LWR [36], whereas 25 years later the reported unloading mass had decreased to an annual discharge of spent fuel from a 1 GWe LWR of 19 to 20 tons at a typical burn-up of 50 GWd/tHM [37].

-Depending on the discharge burnup of the LWR SNF, a MSFR utilising LWR SNF could operate almost 20 years with SNF from one year of LWR operation.
+Depending on the discharge burnup of the LWR SNF, a MSFR utilizing LWR SNF could operate almost 20 years with SNF from one year of LWR operation.
 However, the initial loading of the reactor would require ~62 tons of SNF, with the addition of 15 tons of separated Pu, from ~ 1500 tons of SNF (reprocessing 100 tons of SNF gives ~1 ton of Pu) in order to start the machine.
-However, there is a significant inventory of separated Pu and HEU available worldwide, with the global inventory of highly enriched uranium (HEU) estimated to be 1370 ± 125 tonnes, and separated plutonium of 504 ± 10 tonnes, of which ~ 270 tonnes is available for civilian usage.
-[28]
+However, there is a significant inventory of separated Pu and HEU available worldwide, with the global inventory of highly enriched uranium (HEU) estimated to be 1370 ± 125 tons, and separated plutonium of 504 ± 10 tons, of which ~ 270 tons is available for civilian usage.
+[38]

 Combining all figures, operation of a single reactor requires less than 20 tons of seed material (TRU, Pu, or high enriched uranium depending on the quality of the seed) and ~130 tons of SNF.
-The amount of SNF for the initial core and 60 years of operation is produced within a LWR in less than 7 years, whilst the seed could possibly be taken from the stockpiles of PU and HEU, which would then be reduced.
+The amount of SNF for the initial core and 60 years of operation is produced within a LWR in less than 7 years, whilst the seed could possibly be taken from the stockpiles of Pu and HEU, which would then be reduced.
 Based on initial judgement, the amount of seed material to start up a reactor is slightly higher than for a sodium cooled fast reactor although the operational amount of seed material required is likely to be lower in the iMAGINE concept described here.
-It is recognised that further work would be required to understand the number of iMAGINE reactors that could be installed in a given time, fuel/seed requirements, energy output and the implications for storage and disposal of material.
+It is recognized that further work would be required to understand the number of iMAGINE reactors that could be installed in a given time, fuel/seed requirements, energy output and the implications for storage and disposal of material.

-With more than 320 000 tons of spent fuel in storage expected by 2020 [29], and the expectation that ~130 tons are enough for 60 years of operation for a 3 GWth reactor or ~1.4 GWe reactor, there is enough material for ~2500 reactors.
+With more than 320 000 tons of spent fuel in storage expected by 2020 [39], and the expectation that ~130 tons are enough for 60 years of operation for a 3 GWth reactor or ~1.4 GWe reactor, there is enough material for ~2500 reactors.
 If this is coupled with the expected continued use of LWRs there is plenty of energy available.